 “If we could work this out on our own, we would.
 So what would be the point of mediation?”

 The point of mediation is it doesn’t leave you to work it out on your own.
 Mediators (like Chad at Rubric) are trained to help parties in conflict better understand their dispute and maybe see a way to fix it.
-Mediation works for many reasons.
+Our services for mediation in Minneapolis and St. Paul work for many reasons.

 - A trained mediator is not invested in the outcome.
 That neutrality frees the mediator from trying to reach any particular agreement or resolution.
 Whether you forge an agreement is up to you.